Solifugae: Anatomy

 Solifuges have a pair of large central eyes known as median ocelli.
 These eyes are oriented at the very front of its cephalothorax and are placed closely together.
 The eyes have a pigment-cup structure and are covered by a domed outer lens made from the animal's exoskeleton.
-Below the dome is the animal's retina, a multi-tiered structure with a layer of cells called the vitreous body at its top.
+Below the dome is the animal's retina, a multitiered structure with a layer of cells called the vitreous body at its top.
 Underneath is the thin preretinal membrane, acting as a barrier between the vitreous body above and the rhabdomeres beneath.
 Rhabdomeres are light-sensitive and function as the eye's photoreceptors.
 Interspersed between the rhabdomeres are pigment cells.
 The eye's optic nerve begins at its center and is connected to the axons of numerous rhabdomeres.

 In addition to the median eyes, solifuges possess a pair of vestigial lateral ocelli.
 These eyes are found in pits on the animal's cephalic lobes near the chelicerae.
 These ocelli's lenses are usually atrophied.
 However, in some species both nerves and pigment cells are present.
 In species where lateral eyes are functional, they probably aid in detecting motion or changes in brightness.

-Male solifuge in South African veld.
-The flagella, appearing as large, backward-curling bristles, are visible near the tips of the chelicerae.
+Male solifuge in South African veld: The flagella, appearing as large, backward-curling bristles, are visible near the tips of the chelicerae.

 Like other arachnids outside the orders of scorpions and the Tetrapulmonata, the Solifugae lack book lungs, instead possessing a well-developed tracheal system that inhales and exhales air through a number of spiracles—one pair between the second and third pair of walking legs, two pairs on the abdomen on abdominal segments three and four, and an unpaired spiracle on the fifth abdominal segment.
 Air sacs are attached to the branching tracheae, with tracheoles penetrating the epithelia of internal organs.
 Hemocyanin, a respiratory pigment common in the hemolymph of many arachnids and other arthropods, is absent.
 As embryos they also have opisthosomal protuberances resembling the pulmonary sacs found in some palpigrades.
 They utilize discontinuous gas exchange almost identical to that of insects, where they go through periods where the spiracles are closed, followed by a phase with open spiracles to allow gas exchange.

 Solifuges are somewhat sexually dimorphic, with the smaller males often possessing longer legs.
 Furthermore, the males bear a pair of flagella, one on each chelicerae, which are visible near the tip of each chelicerae.
 The flagella, which bend back over the chelicerae, are sometimes called horns and are believed to have some sexual connection, but their function has not yet been clearly explained.